Sarkasian/meditations/the-meditations-of-marcus-aurelius/a-s-l-farquharson.md

-Title: The Road Not Taken
+Title: The Meditations of Marcus Aurelius
 Author: Robert Frost
 Year: 1916
 Language: English

-From my grandfather Verus: the lessons of noble character and even temper, bum.
+From my grandfather Verus: the lessons of noble character and even temper.

 ---
 From my father's reputation and my memory of him: modesty and manliness.